ip2k/SoundCloud-likes-to-playlists/README.md

 Likes to Playlists
 ===================
 I wrote because SoundCloud removed the ability to add tracks to playlists (sets) from the mobile client.
 I use this extensively, so I just scripted my own workflow.
+TL;DR it adds anything you've liked to the playlist for this month.

 Here's the logic:
 - Get all playlists (sets)